brigand/nib/README.md

 Nib attempts to get off of these snippets into one place.

  - organization and consolidation of functions
- - *eventually* make collections of functions that can be downloaded into a single file
+ - make collections of functions that can be downloaded into a single file
  - *eventually* a command line tool that reads an array of nibs from package.json

 Nib's open source, and everything in MIT licensed.